microsoft/edit/README.md

 ### Winget

-* Open up a terminal of your choice and run the following command
+* Open up a terminal of your choice and run the following command:
   ```powershell
   winget install Microsoft.Edit
   ```

-* Winget will be automatically added to path.
-If typing `edit` doesn't work, restart or open a new terminal shell
+* `edit` will be automatically added to your `PATH`.
+If typing `edit` doesn't work, open a new terminal.

 ## Build Instructions